Henley Gray

-Clarence Henley Gray Jr. (born January 12, 1933) is a retired NASCAR Winston Cup Series driver whose career spanned from 1964 to 1977.
+Clarence Henley Gray Jr. (born January 12, 1933) is an American former NASCAR Winston Cup Series driver whose career spanned from 1964 to 1977.

 Career

 Out of the 76045 laps committed in his career, Gray only led two of them.
 Gray's total career earnings as a driver is $265,324 in American dollars ($ when adjusted for inflation) while his earnings as an owner was $538,130 ($ when adjusted for inflation).
 His average start is 24th while his average finish is 19th place.
 Henley has officially raced the equivalent of 66089.0 mi.
 One of his main sponsors was Belden Asphalt.

 Henley Gray would also own vehicles for drivers like Bob Burcham, Frog Fagan, Dale Earnhardt, and J.D.
 McDuffie in an ownership career that lasted until 1993.
 The vehicles that Gray owned in NASCAR travelled a distance of 97899.9 mi.
 These cars had an average start of 26th place and an average finish of 21st place.